Chapter 1: Introduction, Context, and Literature Review

 Platform analysis of Reddit enables specific analytical perspectives impossible through alternative approaches.

 Platform persistence enables observing how discourse changes across years without researcher presence altering the phenomenon studied.
-Pre-pandemic tactical knowledge, pandemic crisis adaptation, post-pandemic persistence of intensified patterns;these temporal dynamics become visible through longitudinal platform analysis in ways that snapshot studies or retrospective interviews cannot achieve.
+Pre-pandemic tactical knowledge, pandemic crisis adaptation, post-pandemic persistence of intensified patterns—these temporal dynamics become visible through longitudinal platform analysis in ways that snapshot studies or retrospective interviews cannot achieve.

 1.2.4 What Reddit Cannot Show: Methodological Limitations

-Reddit posts document what students choose to disclose.
-They don’t necessarily reveal what students experience.
-Food insecurity mentions show students willing to discuss hunger publicly.
-Absence of mentions doesn’t prove absence of need.
-The relationship between experience and disclosure remains analytically opaque.
-Platform data shows discourse patterns.
-It doesn’t directly reveal underlying realities.
+Reddit posts document what students choose to disclose rather than necessarily revealing what students experience.
+While food insecurity mentions show students willing to discuss hunger publicly, absence of mentions doesn’t prove absence of need.
+The relationship between experience and disclosure remains analytically opaque; platform data shows discourse patterns without directly revealing underlying realities.

 1.2.5 Synthesis: Reddit as Methodological Complement